DUNE-DAQ/wibmod/README.md

 ### Run configuration

-Presumably the DAQ will want to change WIB/FEMB settings. `WIBConfigurator` implements the `conf` command, which exposes
+Presumably the DAQ will want to change WIB/FEMB settings. `WIBConfigurator` implements the `settings` command, which exposes
 [all settings](schema/wibmod/wibconfigurator.jsonnet).
-Will `conf` be called after a `stop`?
-If that's possible `WIBConfigurator` is good to go, otherwise additional commands will be needed.
+Something in the DAQ needs to invoke this command with the desired arguments when WIB settings need to be programmed.

 ### Calibration

 `WIBConfigurator` may need a `calibrate` command to meet the calibration needs of the DAQ, whatever they end up being.
-In principle, DAQ can already turn the pulser on and off by sending `conf` commands with appropriate settings.
+In principle, DAQ can already turn the pulser on and off by sending `settings` commands with appropriate settings.

 ### Monitoring